JackJackzeng/My-data-analyst-portfolio/python/readme1.md

 This is a case study using python /NumPy/ Pandas/Matplot tools to train the **titanic data** learning using different mathematic algorithms.
 The data source can be downlaod from the public website, such as [Titanic dataset](https://www.kaggle.com/datasets/hesh97/titanicdataset-traincsv)

+The result is very good due to I use 4 ways to training the database and successfully predicting rate is upto **83-87%**

 key code :
 ```
 import pandas as pd